holroydchen/holroydchen.github.io/_posts/2018-1-22-get delayed price directly from ASX.md

 ---

-I has ceased the market data service for now.
-However, ASX does has free API to obtain delayed realtime price.
+In the [previous post](http://engineerman.club/2018/01/20/Way-to-get-existing-data-and-organize-in-your-own-use/), we talked about [a substitute for yahoo finance API](http://engineerman.club/2018/01/20/Way-to-get-existing-data-and-organize-in-your-own-use/)  which was offline years ago.
+Most people want some 'real time' market data for their own investment model, 'real time' data is not cheap, the good thing is most people just want delayed data.
+Fortunately, ASX has  a free API to obtain delayed realtime price.

 e.g.